vendethiel/dotty/docs/HigherKinded.md

 Partial applications
 --------------------

-The definition of type parameters in the previous section, leads to a simple model of partial applications.
+The definition of type parameters in the previous section leads to a simple model of partial applications.
 Consider for instance:

     type Histogram = Map[_, Int]